 The consumer's relationship with food is evolving.
-In the 1960s, the average grocery store offered 6,000 SKUs - today, it offers over 33,000.
-The explosion of offerings hints at the increase of complexity and the evolution of consumer expectations.
-Modern consumers expect more from their food than ever before: taste, health, 169 affordability, sustainability 170 and transparency.
-The holist elements almost everything in the modern world, technology is changing how we understand what we eat from production to consumption and changing how firms and organizations respond to consumer preferences.
+In the 1960s, the average grocery store offered 6,000 SKUs - today, it offers over 33,000.168 The explosion of offerings hints at the increase of complexity and the evolution of consumer expectations.
+Modern consumers expect more from their food than ever before: taste, health,169 affordability, sustainability170 and transparency.171 And, like almost everything in the modern world, technology is changing how we understand what we eat from production to consumption and changing how firms and organizations respond to consumer preferences.